Tuesday, July 05, 2011

 There was an annoying commercial awhile ago with a cute 'brother and sister' ordering movie tickets on their cell phone while pretentiously announcing in that Madison Avenue version of Williamsburg Daria hipster flatline voiceover that "images are important to us."
 Because they're photographers.
 So they go to a lot of movies together, which is about $25 per film between them, not including popcorn or bedbug removal.
 If nothing else, THE TREE OF LIFE proves that images are important to Terrence Malick too - he is a cinematographer...

 Unrepentantly personal as Malick's TREE is, so inflated yet intimate are its emotions, it may help to be on substances or dealing with a recent or impending death in the family while viewing.
 My dad is very sick after chemo-therapy, so a combination with that and other things made these tight little catalogs of instances between Brad Pitt and his tykes extra pronounced for me.
-And I grew up with a younger brother who I felt the need to dominate via fake wrestling and we were into war, and violence.
+And I grew up with a younger brother who I felt the need to dominate via fake wrestling and we were into war, and violence, but with fake punches always and always treated like real punches in scope and dynamic chin swings and dying falls.
 If TREE was about girls growing up, I can imagine being bored.
-Real bored, or if I didn't have a little brother, bored, real bored.
+Real bored, or if I didn't have a little brother, or was on so many drugs and grief and guilt, bored, real bored.

 So it's arty, but is it art?
 Getting the special effects guy from 2001 and BLADERUNNER (Douglas Turnbull) to work on your big bangs might make you cool but Kubrick and Scott were making science fiction not 'mere' student art film abstraction.
 Kubrick and Scott were showing what might be, stressing the banal aspects of space travel.
 Making Texas seem to hurtle through space and turn on an axis is only to reveal that which is already is, to undo the tinny illusion of how we seem to be standing still as we whirl around like a mad spinning top across the infinite playroom floor of space-time.
 Since you are, then, just revealing the real, why presume you're saying anything other than the trite science bombs of a freshman first-time pot smoker?
 The image of Sean Penn walking through a mysterious desert door frame is the sort of thing they wince at in hip student film festivals, but it still made me cry, not least of reasons being seeing an A-list thesp like Spicoli really commit to such an old trope.
 Hasn't everyone who ever visited that splotch of desert shot film of themselves going through that door?
 Only Sean and Terence have returned, dared to bring their experience and weight back to the idealistic naivete of their BFA years.